Booking Experts data layer overview

 • Pixel uses eventID and CAPI uses event_id; the values must match for deduplication.

-• Recommended defaults: event_id = ecommerce.transaction_id for purchases, event_id = lead_id for leads (checkout portal uses the booking number).
+• Recommended defaults:event_id = ecommerce.transaction_idfor purchases.
 Use the same value for Pixel eventID.

 Advanced matching